 This should be a Film type capacitor with suitable voltage and ripple current ratings (typ >350VDC and >15A RMS).
 Suitable capacitors are frequently employed in Motor run or 'DC link applications'.
 (Consider caps such as EPCOS B32363 series offering M10 stud terminals, over pressure disconnect and specifically suited to high pulse applications.
 These are often used in large DC supply or solar installations - look for ebay bargains!).
 Electrolytic caps are not suitable.

 The average amount of energy (KWhrs) delivered into your water tank every day obviously depends on your location, size of the PV array, time of year and other efficiency losses such as shading, panel angle and direction etc. In winter months some days will be significantly higher or lower than the average, this is called weather.
-In the Downloads section (at end) a LoadMaster design spreadsheet includes an approximate performance calculator.
+In the Downloads section (at end) a LoadMaster Design Spreadsheet includes an approximate performance calculator, plus there is a System Sizing document.
 The following examples show typical performance for UK and USA locations:-

 An efficient 150L hot water cylinder may have a standing loss of <=50w.
 Overnight it may cool by 3-4°C. The above final temperature values shown above assume the cylinder starts at 15°C every morning.
 In reality even in mid winter, if usage is low for a day or two then stored energy will accumulate to reach the set temperature limit (in my case 60°C).
 A larger cylinder may be used to effectively accumulate more energy on good days.
 Heated water rises and fills the top of the cylinder by stratification.
 Whilst a larger cylinder may store more energy and hold more hot water, in poorer solar conditions its standing losses impact the net solar gain.
 You need to consider your daily hot water consumption, the average daily energy required to heat the water, the size of your PV array and location.
 There is a balancing act to be made.